 One of the easiest things you can do that will make a big impact on the efficiency of your windows is to seal all the gaps.
 This means taking caulking or weatherstripping and applying it around the window frame and sealing all the gaps that let air flow in and out.

 To locate these gaps, try the candle trick.
 Take a small candle and move it around the perimeter of the window.
 If you see the flame flicker, you’ve identified a gap.
 Seal it, and then keep checking for other spots that need to be filled.
+This is a fairly easy task that can be handled by a handyman in a couple of hours.

 Update Window Coverings

 Another very easy option is to update your window coverings.
 While this option doesn’t really make your windows more energy efficient, it does help to keep cool air in and hot air out.
 Using heavy or thermal curtains will help insulate your home.
 Make sure the new coverings cover the window completely, from top to bottom.
 Keep your curtains closed at night to cut back on drafts.
+Removing old window coverings and installing new ones is a job your handyman can also take care of.
+Try combining several tasks into one visit to help save on costs.

 Upgrade Window Frames